cosinekitty/astronomy/source/python/README.md

 This function solves the light travel time correction for the apparent relative position vector of a target body as seen by an observer body at a given observation time.
+For geocentric calculations, [`GeoVector`](#GeoVector) also includes light travel time correction, but the time `t` embedded in its returned vector refers to the observation time, not the backdated time that light left the observed body.
+Thus `BackdatePosition` provides direct access to the light departure time for callers that need it.
 For a more generalized light travel correction solver, see [`CorrectLightTravel`](#CorrectLightTravel).

 | Type | Parameter | Description |